muyun/dev.kbs/blog/pages/about.md

 <br>

 I like problem solving and reading.
 If you’ve got any questions, suggestions or would like to discuss a project then email me at wenlzhao@gmail.com.
 I’d be happy to hear from you.
-You can also find me on [Github](https://github.com/muyun) and [Twitter](https://twitter.com/_muyun).
+You can also find me on [Twitter](https://twitter.com/_muyun) or [Github](https://github.com/muyun).
 <br> <br>

 I am an active learner.
 Outside of Technology & Philosophy world, I also like Nature, self-improvement, and product & service now.
 I worked as Technical Officer at HSUHK, RA at CityU and HKBU, Software Engineer at HKCREO (a Fintech startup) and Alcatel-Lucent S.A.
 (Nokia Corporation now).